Turn your frequently used contracts into automated templates

 “*” - Multiplication

-3. Insert the formula by clicking References in the editor’s top menu, or by clicking the green Add formula button (the “+” symbol) next to the formula in the editor’s left-hand menu.
+Insert the formula by clicking Insert in the editor’s top menu, or by clicking the green Add formula button (the arrow symbol) next to the formula in the editor’s left-hand menu.

 Step 2.2: Making clauses conditional

-If certain clauses should be included or excluded depending on certain answers, you can make them conditional.
-The same logic applies to conditional clauses as it does to conditional questions as described above.
+If clauses in the template should be included or excluded based on answers given to references, you can make them conditional.
+The same logic applies to conditional clauses as it does to conditional references, as described above.

 To make a clause conditional, simply